joethorley/DFOsamplestats/README.md

 #> [1] 31197
 ```

-`DFOsamplestats` also provides functions to estimate the effect size ad
+`DFOsamplestats` also provides functions to estimate the effect size and
 p-values based on the number of individuals returning in each group
 given the number tagged.